jeremywall/maven-dagger2-lombok-example/README.md

 * /target/generated-sources/annotations

-Do *not* mark the following as a Generated Source Folder in the module:

-* /target/generated-sources/delombok (if it is marked as a Source Folder of any kind it will cause an IDE warning about duplicate classes)
+Initially when I first created this example code I would get IntelliJ IDE warnings about duplicate classes if the path /target/generated-sources/delombok was marked as a Generated Source Folder in the IntelliJ IDE's project module settings.
+Now I see the same path is automatically being added back as a Generated Source Folder by the IDE and the project still compiles and runs in the IDE.
+So I'm just going to say that your mileage may vary with this and if you get the duplicate classes warnings then try removing /target/generated-sources/delombok as a Generated Source Folder.